tabebill/jenkins-ansible-pipeline/README.md

 ```bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
 - Select the option to install suggested plugins.
-For the next step, beneath select 'Skip and continue as admin'.
-Select 'Save and finish' in the section to set the url.
+For the next step, beneath select `Skip and continue as admin`.
+Select `Save and finish` in the section to set the url.
 - When its loaded up, in the Jenkins dashboard, add new item.
-Name it 'jenkins-ansible-pipeline', then select freestyle project, and create.
+Name it `jenkins-ansible-pipeline`, then select freestyle project, and create.
-- Scroll down to the section 'Source Code Management', add your forked repository and the name of the branch the code is stored in.
+- Scroll down to the section `Source Code Management`, add your forked repository and the name of the branch the code is stored in.
 ![GitHub Repo screenshot](./screenshot1.png)
-- Scroll down to the section 'Build Triggers', enable the option 'GitHub hook trigger for GITScm Polling'.
+- Scroll down to the section `Build Triggers`, enable the option `GitHub hook trigger for GITScm Polling`.
-In the 'Build Steps' section, select 'Execute Shell' in the dropdown and add the command(replace 'jenkins-server-ip' with the public IP of the Jenkins server):
+In the `Build Steps` section, select 'Execute Shell' in the dropdown and add the command(replace `jenkins-server-ip` with the public IP of the Jenkins server):
 ```bash
 scp -r /var/lib/jenkins/workspace/jenkins-ansible-pipeline/* root@jenkins-server-ip:~/project/
 ansible-playbook /var/lib/jenkins/playbooks/deployment.yaml